Wardenclyffe Tower: Plant at Wardenclyffe

-Construction at Wardenclyffe continued through 1902 and in June of that year Tesla began moving his laboratory operations from 46 East Houston Street laboratory to the 94-foot-square brick building at Wardenclyffe.
-By the end of 1902 the tower reached full height of 187 feet.
-What Tesla was up to at Wardenclyffe and the site itself was generally kept from the public.
+Construction at Wardenclyffe continued in 1902 and that June Tesla began moving his laboratory operations from 46 East Houston Street laboratory to the 94-foot-square brick building at Wardenclyffe.
+By the end of 1902 the tower reached its full height of 187 feet.
+What Tesla was doing at Wardenclyffe and the site itself was generally kept from the public.
 Tesla would respond to reporters inquiries stating there was a similar wireless plant in Scotland and that "We have been sending wireless messages for long distances from this station for some time, but whether we are going into the telegraph field on a commercial basis I cannot say at present."

 Tesla continued to write to Morgan asking the investor to reconsider his position on the contract and invest the additional funds the project needed.
 In a July 3, 1903 letter Tesla wrote "Will you help me or let my great work — almost complete — go to pots?"
 Morgan's reply on July 14 was "I have received your letter and in reply would say that I should not feel disposed at present to make any further advances".
 The night of Morgan's reply, and several nights after, newspapers reported that the Wardenclyffe tower came alive shooting off bright flashes lighting up the night sky.
 No explanation was forthcoming from Tesla or any of his workers as to the meaning of the display and Wardenclyffe never seemed to operate again.